danielakomenda/ML2-ExamProject/README.md

 ## 3. reate Dummy-Data
 - Kernel: Python 3.11 or higher
 - Run Jupyter Notebook "Dummy-Data-Input"
-- Check your MongoDB, if you can find 3 collections and Data in each collection
+- Check your MongoDB, if you can find 3 collections and data in each collection

 ## 4. Run Backend-Server